 Modern Carbines and Collector Interest

-The modern carbine idea continued through the M4 and other compact rifle platforms.
-For collectors, carbines remain interesting because they show how military needs change design: shorter barrels, lighter weight, faster handling, and compatibility with vehicles, aircraft, and close-range environments.
+For collectors, modern carbines remain interesting because they show how military needs change design: shorter barrels, lighter weight, faster handling, accessory mounting, optical sights, and compatibility with vehicles, aircraft, and close-range environments.
+The details may look modern, but the old carbine problem is still there: how much rifle can be made compact before the compromises begin to matter?

 Collector Insight